SixSq/old.sixsq.github.com/_posts/nuvlabox/4000-01-01-product-c-nuvlabox.md

 NuvlaBox in a nutshell
 ====

-**NuvlaBox<sup>®</sup>: Pre-installed and ready to go in minutes, a fanless PC, powered with 1-click application deployment App Store.
+**Pre-installed and ready to go in minutes, a fanless PC, powered with 1-click application deployment App Store.
 Having your own cloud has never been this affordable, secure and easy.**

 <div class="list_nutshell clearfix">
   <div>